MarianWadia/Udacity-Weather-Journal-App/README.md

 ## Installation
 you can install this project either by:
 * clonning the remote repository to your local machine so that you can follow along.
-To clone, you can use `(git clone https://github.com/MarianWadia/Udacity-Landing-page.git)` command on your terminal.
+To clone, you can use `(https://github.com/MarianWadia/Udacity-Weather-Journal-App.git)` command on your terminal.
 When you clone a remote repository, you get an identical copy locally, where you can make desired changes.
 * Fork the remote repository to your own online account.
 When you fork a remote repository, a new duplicate copy of the remote repository is created in your account.

 ## Project Dependencies